 Here are five reasons to return to graduate school:

-1. Your Employer Pays for it
+1. Your Employer Pays for It

 There are a number of companies and organizations that will pay, at least in part, to have their employees return to school to obtain a graduate degree.
 These companies will likely have stipulations.
 Sometimes you must receive a B+ or better in a course in order for the course to be paid for or once you receive your degree you will often be required to remain with the company for a certain period of time.
 Of course, this is to ensure the company reaps the benefits of its investment.
 So if you are happy with the business you work for and looking to advance within the company, this is a great opportunity.
 Check with your human resources department to find out the specific requirements for your company.
+And remember there may be additional costs that you should prepare for before starting graduate school.

-2. You are Looking for a Career Change
+2. You Are Looking for a Career Change

 Returning to school to get a graduate degree is a way to move into another career.
 We are living in the generation of employees who realized they did not have to remain with their first job or career for 30+ years until retirement.
 Graduate school gives you exposure to people who have worked or are currently working in the career you want to go into, which allows you to ask questions and get information beyond the regular textbook information.
 Furthermore, being in graduate school can help obtain internships and greater career connections upon completion of graduate school.
 If you are looking to change careers, graduate school is a good place to start.